 The Adjustment Period

 New dentures take some getting used to.
-It will feel awkward at first, and it is not unusual to experience some difficulty speaking and eating.
+It will feel awkward at first, and it isn’t unusual to experience some difficulty speaking and eating.
 Typically, people begin speaking normally after a few hours, but may experience discomfort while eating for up to a few weeks.
 Start with softer foods during this adjustment period to make eating easier.

 Dentures will also cause a change in facial appearance, increased salivary flow and possibly minor speech difficulty.
 All of these things are normal and just take some getting used to; however, if you have any concerns, contact your doctor.